 Furthermore, some bonds had negative yields, and there was an increased interest in gold exchange-traded funds (ETFs) which also contributed to the upward momentum of gold prices.
 All of these factors accumulated to create a large demand for gold, causing its value to soar.

-As a result, gold went from $1287 at the start of the year to $1523 at year’s end, an impressive gain of 19%.
+As a result, gold went from $1,287 at the start of the year to $1,523 at the year’s end.
+An impressive gain of 19%.
 In September it reached the highs for the year in dollars.
-In currencies such as the British pound, Canadian dollar and Japanese yen gold hit new records.
-Not surprisingly, this performance weighed on sales of gold bullion coins at the U.S. Mint.
+In currencies such as the British pound, Canadian dollar, and Japanese yen, gold hit new records.
+Not surprisingly, this performance weighed on sales of gold bullion coins at the United States Mint.

 Sales of the 2019 American Buffalo Gold Coin (Buy on eBay) continued the downward trend of 2018 and reached their all-time annual low since the coin debuted in 2006 with sales of just 61,500.
 As usual, things began on a strong note with sales of 23,500 coins in January, but then sales mostly continued to head downwards, reaching a low of just 500 coins in July.
 February-April were the strongest months after January with sales between 5,500 and 6,500, and 5,000 coins were sold in November.
 The remaining months all had sales of 3,000 or lower.